-What's the differene between the STEM kit and the robotics kit?
+How does the STEM kit compare to the robotics kit?

 How long does it take to assemble Bittle?

-If you buy the pre-assembled kit, you can play with Bittle out of the box with the included remote control or the Petoi mobile app.
+The preassembled package allows users to enjoy Bittle straight out of the box with the included remote control or the Petoi mobile app.

-Do you have drag drop coding support and provide any curriculum?
+Does Petoi offer drag & drop coding support and curriculum?